-Some animals that live in environments that are extremely cold and snow-covered burrow underground for shelter.
+Some animals live in environments that are very cold and covered with snow.
+They burrow underground for shelter.

 They will eat lots of food during the summer to fatten up.
-Eating more food helps them not to be hungry when there isn't as much food in winter.
+Eating more food helps them not to be hungry when there is not as much food in winter.